polterguy/phosphorusfive/plugins/p5.io/README.md

 ```

 The above invocation, will load the System42 "startup file" for you.
 Notice that this is a Hyperlisp file, which the *[load-file]* Active
-Event will determine by itself, and automatically parse the file for you to a p5.lambda structure.
+Event will automatically determine, and hence parse the file for you, to a p5.lambda structure.
 If you do not wish to automatically
-parse the file, but rather load is the filw "raw", as a piece of text, not transforming it into a p5.lambda object for you, you must add the
+parse the file, but rather load is the file "raw", as a piece of text, not transforming it into a p5.lambda object, you must add the
 argument *[convert]*, and set its value to "false".
 An example is shown below.

 ```